ktodyruik/githubdemo/README.md

 This is a README file for the project.

-This information is visible when viewing the project.
+This README file is visible when viewing the project.